 Let us now compare the bound (8) with estimates of the topological entropy based on the number of periodic orbits reported in Table III.
-Under certain assumptions the topological entropy of f can be computed as where C_p denotes the number of fixed points of f^p (compare Ref.
+Under certain assumptions, the topological entropy of f can be computed as where $C_p$ denotes the number of fixed points of $f^p$ (compare Ref.
 19).
 Hence, the expression for a large p is frequently used as an estimate of h(f).
-The results obtained by applying this formula to the results presented in the last column of Table III are plotted in Fig. 9 using blue star symbols.
-One can see that for $p \ge 14$ the estimates h_p oscillate between 0.6 and 0.7.
-For comparison, we also plot the results obtained by applying the formula (12) to the number of fixed points of P^p based on the existence of symbolic dynamics with the transition matrix (7).
-The number of fixed points of P^p supported by covering relations with the transition matrix A can be computed as the trace (the sum of the diagonal elements) of A^p .
-One can see that there are no periodic orbits with odd periods supported by the existence of symbolic dynamics.
-Moreover, for even periods the estimates based on the existence of symbolic dynamics are much lower than the ones based on the number of periodic orbits found.
-It follows that the symbolic dynamics with the transition matrix (7) does not capture the whole topological complexity of P. Finding a better lower bound of the topological entropy of P is a subject of future research.
+The results obtained by applying this formula to the results presented in the last column of Table III are plotted in Fig. 9 using red circle symbols.
+One can see that for $p \ge 14$ , the estimates $h_p$ oscillate between 0.6 and 0.7.
+For comparison, we also plot the results obtained by applying the formula (12) to the number of fixed points of $P^p$ based on the existence of symbolic dynamics with the transition matrix (7).